No Way Out (Puff Daddy album): Critical reception

 Since its release, the album has been evaluated in the context of the East Coast–West Coast hip-hop rivalry and deaths of Tupac Shakur and the Notorious B.I.G.
 The sampling of hits from past decades has also been debated by critics.
 In 1997, Neil Strauss of The New York Times called Combs the "king of sampled hits".

 No Way Out received a wide range of reviews.
-Allmusic rated the album four out of five stars, with Leo Stanley calling it "a compelling, harrowing album" and "more substantial...than most mid-'90s hip-hop releases".
+AllMusic rated the album four out of five stars, with Leo Stanley calling it "a compelling, harrowing album" and "more substantial...than most mid-'90s hip-hop releases".
 For Vibe, Michael A. Gonzales praised the producers for creating "fierce, moody sonic mainpulations that are changing the soundscapes of pop music".

 Positive reviews continued in later years.
-RapReviews.com rated the album 9 out of 10 points in 2007.
+RapReviews rated the album 9 out of 10 points in 2007.
 "The replay value is astronomical, and the album is packed full of great beats, classic singles and excellent guest appearances," wrote Jesal Padania for the site.
 Reviewing the album in 2017, Pitchfork rated it 7.8 out of 10 points, regarding it as "a party record spotted with bouts of depression and sorrow" and "feel-good music that tops the charts".

 Other reviews were less favorable, especially towards the lyrics and production.
 Grading the album a C+, Entertainment Weekly critic J. D. Considine pointed out "the obvious contradictions within their shoot-first, mourn-your-friends-later attitude" of Combs and his collaborators.
 Considine also questioned the choice of samples, in calling "Can't Nobody Hold Me Down" and other tracks "shamelessly derivative".
 For Billboard, Havelock Nelson commented: "...the over-reliance on huge swathes of undiluted samples is simply clumsy, lazy, and demeaning to the sources."
 MTV acknowledged that Combs' repurposing of older songs was commercially successful but pointed out: "...there is a clear difference between sampling snippets and manipulating them into a beat...and just straight-away rapping over a relatively recent hit record."
 For SonicNet, Kembrew McLeod called Puff Daddy "the end-of-the-millennium answer to MC Hammer."

 For Rolling Stone, Nathan Brackett compared Combs's rapping style on the tracks with guest appearances by the Notorious B.I.G.: "B.I.G.'s rhymes are dynamic, authoritative; Puff Daddy's voice is thin, and he delivers his verses in a flat monotone."
 Regarding the samples, Brackett commented that Combs was among "artists who merely bask in the reflected glory of the songs from which they draw."